 Environment Report: Lawsuits Are a Weapon in Major Water Conflicts

 By Ry Rivard, April 22, 2019

 In court, the California Environmental Quality Act is a familiar obstacle to projects large and small — housing developments, solar projects, even bike lanes.
 It’s also lately become a weapon in the state’s major water conflicts.
-Click here to visit the link and click here for the pdf version.
+Click here to go to the website and click here for the pdf version.

 Should CEQA Reform be Given a “Fair Hearing?”
 PART II